amansharma264/my-portfolio/README.md

 # 📖 About

-This portfolio is built using **Next.js** to showcase my journey as a Software Engineer.
+This portfolio is built using **Next.js** and showcases my journey as a Software Engineer.
 It highlights my projects, technical skills, education, experience, and achievements in a clean, responsive, and modern interface.

 The website is designed with a strong focus on performance, accessibility, and user experience while maintaining a minimal design.